decaydev/loot/README.md

 # BetterLoot

-If you're currently using BetterLoot we provide a tool for converting your `JSON` configuration to our format.
+If you're currently using BetterLoot we provide a tool for converting your `JSON` configuration to the DecayLoot format.